 The English Alphabet Code:

 The twenty-six letters of the English alphabet are used, both singly and in various combinations, as a code to represent the individual sounds (phonemes) in our speech.
-The English alphabet code is very complex.
-It became one of the most opaque spelling codes in the world due to the mixing of words using Norman-French, Danish, Latin and Greek spellings over time, into the original, transparent Anglo-Saxon spelling system.
+The English alphabet code is exceedingly complex.
+It became one of the most opaque writing/spelling codes in the world due to the mixing of words using Norman-French, Danish, Latin and Greek spellings over time, into the original, transparent Anglo-Saxon spelling system.

 ”For example, ch is used to spell /ch/ in Anglo-Saxon words such as chair; is used to spell /k/ in Greek-derived words such as chorus; and spells /sh/ in French-derived words such as charade and Charlotte.”